 Prostate cancer is currently the first or second most common form of cancer among men in many populations.
-In the United States, the American Cancer Society estimates the number of new prostate cancers diagnosed every year to be approximately 241,740, of which approximately 70% are diagnosed with localized stage prostate cancer.
+In the United States, the American Cancer Society estimates the number of new prostate cancers diagnosed every year to be approximately 238,590, of which approximately 70% are diagnosed with localized stage prostate cancer.
 Additionally, the HIFU division believes, based on figures provided by the World Health Organization, that the worldwide incidence of localized prostate cancer is approximately twice this U.S. figure.
 A more effective diagnostic method for prostate cancer, the PSA test, has increased public awareness of the disease in developed countries since its introduction.
 The PSA test measures the blood level of a protein, the PSA, which is produced only by the prostate.
 PSA levels jump sharply when cancer is present.
 Prostate cancer is an age-related disease, and its incidence in developed countries is expected to increase as the population ages.

-If the efficacy of HIFU therapy is established, the HIFU division believes that its application could be expanded to other medical conditions, such as certain localized thyroid, breast, gynecological, bladder, kidney, liver, brain, pancreatic and retroperitoneal tumors.
+The HIFU division believes that HIFU therapy could be expanded to other medical conditions, such as certain localized thyroid, breast, gynecological, bladder, kidney, liver, brain, pancreatic and retroperitoneal tumors.
 However, the expansion of the use of HIFU to other areas of treatment will require a significant investment in research and development, an investment we will undertake gradually while focusing on the acceptance of HIFU as a treatment for localized prostate cancer.
+For example, our licencee, Theraclion, obtained CE Marking for their HIFU device dedicated to the treatment of benign breast tumors.
+See Item 4 "HIFU Division Patents and Intellectual Property".